-- Abrupt changes in personality

-- Giving away possessions

-- Previous suicide attempt

-- Use of drugs and/or alcohol

-- Change in eating pattern SIGNIFICANT WEIGHT CHANGE

-- Change in sleeping pattern -INSOMNIA/OVERSLEEPING

-- Unwillingness or inability to communicate

-- Depression

-- Extreme or extended boredom

-- Accident prone (carelessness)

-- Unusual sadness, discouragement and loneliness.

-- Talk of wanting to die

-- Neglect of academic work and/or personal appearance

-- Family disruptions divorce, trauma or losing a loved one

-- Running away from home or truancy from school.

-- Rebelliousness, reckless behavior

-- Withdrawal from people/activities they love

-- Confusion Inability to concentrate

-- Chronic Pain, Panic or Anxiety

-- Perfectionism

-- Restlessness
+Abrupt changes in personality Problems with school or the law Giving away possessions Breakup of a romance Previous suicide attempt Unexpected pregnancy Use of drugs and/or alcohol A stressful family life (having parents Change in eating pattern - SIGNIFICANT who are depressed or substance WEIGHT CHANGE abusers; or a family history of suicide) Change in sleeping pattern -Loss of security... fear of authority, peers, • INSOMNIA/OVERSLEEPING group or gang members Unwillingness or inability to communicate Stress due to new situations, college, Depression or relocating to a new community Extreme or extended boredom Failing in school or failing to pass Accident prone (carelessness) an important test Unusual sadness, discouragement and Serious illness or injury to oneself loneliness.
+Seriously injuring another person or Talk of wanting to die causing another person's death Neglect of academic work and/or personal (example: automobile accident) appearance Major loss - a loved one, Family disruptions - divorce, trauma or losing a a home, divorce in the family, loved one a trauma, a relationship Running away from home or truancy from school.
+Rebelliousness, reckless behavior Withdrawal from people/activities they love Confusion - Inability to concentrate Chronic Pain, Panic or Anxiety Perfectionism Restlessness